alexcu2718/fdf/README.md

 I started this project because I found find slow and wanted to learn how to interface directly with the kernel.
 What began as a random experiment turned out to be a genuinely useful tool - one I'll probably use for the rest of my life to find files efficiently.

 At the core, this is about learning.

-When I began, I didn't even know C, so there are some rough ABI edges.
+When I began I had barely used Linux for a few months, I didn't even know C, so there are some rough ABI edges.
 But along the way, I've picked up low-level skills and this project has been really useful for that!

 ### Performance Motivation